russmckendrick/records/content/albums/ants-from-up-there-21932389/index.md

 ---
-title: "Black Country New Road - Ants From Up There"
+title: "Black Country, New Road - Ants From Up There"
-artist_name: "Black Country New Road"
+artist_name: "Black Country, New Road"
 artist: "black-country-new-road"
 album_name: "Ants From Up There"
 date: 2022-02-04T03:58:24.000000Z